Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Fixed sprite Z ordering issue with SkyCrasher
 - Added BananaBunch item.
 The Banana class's throwBananaPeel was made static and BananaBunch is now a friend of Banana.
 - Fixed a bug that prevented multiple Buffs from being applied to the Player
+- Fixed a bug that would causes BananaBunches/Bananas to be consumed immediately if the Player has the FatStacks passive